 1. History & Physical Clearance Appointment

 After your surgery date is determined, a medical clearance appointment will be scheduled for you either with your primary care physician or an OPA orthopedic provider.
-OPA is pleased to honor the requests of referring providers for scheduling this visit.
 The purpose of this appointment is to determine whether you are physically able to tolerate surgery and achieve the best possible outcome.
 This appointment will include a thorough physical exam and may also include lab work, chest x-ray and E.K.G. studies.
 A written medical clearance based on this work is required by the hospitals, surgery centers, anesthesiologists and OPA surgeons before surgery can be performed.

 Please note that insurance companies may not cover the cost of this appointment depending on the terms and conditions of your policy, and may result in additional charges to you when performed outside of OPA’s office.

 Depending on your medical condition, other special surgery clearance appointments may be needed.
 These include clearances related to cardiac, pulmonary, diabetic and other conditions.

 One of your most important pre-operative visits will be with your OPA surgeon.
 The purpose of this visit is to review the results from your history and physical appointment(s) and subsequent diagnostic studies, review the surgery plan including pre and post-operative instructions, discuss the risks and possibilities of complications with your surgery and sign the necessary surgery consent forms.
 This is also an excellent time to make sure all your questions have been answered before your surgery.

 Please carefully think through and write down your questions, concerns and expectations to help you prepare for this visit.
 After this visit, you will receive your Surgery Orders Packet.
 Among other vital documents, this packet includes written pre-operative and post-operative instructions from your surgeon.

 4. Hospital or Surgery Center Pre-registration & Pre-admission